 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 “Skimming” is a method by which thieves steal your credit card information, and all it requires is a little illicit technology and a lot of criminal intent by those who handle your credit card.

-Here's how it works: A corrupt employee "skims" a customer's credit card with a small, handheld electronic device that scans and stores the card data from the magnetic strip.
-The employee usually sells the information through a contact or on the Internet, at which point counterfeit cards are made.
-The criminals go on a shopping spree with a copy of the credit or debit card, and cardholders are unaware of the fraud until a statement arrives with purchases they did not make.
+Skimmers are small devices that can scan and store credit card data from the magnetic stripe.
+Crooks can install skimmers on a gas pump, or corrupt employees can have a skimmer stashed out of sight of customers.
+Once the card is run through the skimmer, the data is recorded, and the crooks can sell the information through a contact or on the Internet, at which point counterfeit cards are made.
+The criminals go on a shopping spree with a cloned copy of the credit or debit card, and cardholders are unaware of the fraud until a statement arrives with purchases they did not make.

 How to avoid skimming

 Brewer has encountered many skimming victims and has tips for consumers on how to stay out of trouble.

 - Make sure your card stays in sight, and never let anyone leave of your presence with the card if you can help it.
 “Skimming occurs most at restaurants since the waiter has to walk away with your card,” Brewer says.
 “If you are in a retail store and they say they have to go to another counter to run the card, follow them.”
 If you are concerned about letting go of your card at restaurants, use cash instead.

 - Your credit card is like cash.
 “You need to be aware that your credit card is very valuable,” Brewer says.
 “Treat it like a diamond or cash.
 Would you just give someone cash and let them walk away with it?”